 That means that prices for a 1-Day Base ticket after taxes range from $116.09 – $201.28 for Adults, depending on which park you choose and when you go.
 As you can see, the Animal Kingdom is the cheapest park for 1-Day tickets and the Magic Kingdom is the most expensive.

 Remember though, this new pricing structure is only applicable to 1-Day, 1-Park tickets.
 For all the other 1-Day tickets or Multi-Day tickets, each of the 4 WDW theme parks cost the same.

-You still need a park pass reservation, but now it is automatically added to your My Disney Experience account upon purchase of a 1-Day, 1-Park ticket and you don’t need to make a separate reservation.
-You still need to look at the park pass availability calendar to make sure the park isn’t already sold out for that specific day.
-If it is, you won’t be able to buy the tickets.
+You still need a park pass reservation (at least until January 2024), but now it is automatically added to your My Disney Experience account upon purchase of a 1-Day, 1-Park ticket and you don’t need to make a separate reservation.
+You still need to look at the park pass availability calendar to make sure the park isn’t already sold out for that specific day and if it is, you won’t be able to buy the tickets.

 1-Day tickets also give you the option to leave and come back into the park as much as you’d like that day.
 However, once you use your ticket as admission to a park, you cannot visit a DIFFERENT park on that same day, you can only visit the original park.